|

 No, the tournament is open to all petanque players.
 But

-we do go by
+we do go by most of the

 FPUSA rules, such as no